Southern Yakutia (Sakha)

 December 25, 1991, the day the last Soviet leader resigned.
 The memory forced a

-rueful sigh out of his lips, so that he
+rueful sigh out of his lips so that he

 closed his eyes out of an impulse and moved his head backwards.
 Mikhail

-Sergeyevich Gorbachev’s resignation was the last action that confirmed the
+Sergeyevich Gorbachev’s resignation was the last action that confirmed the demise

-collapse of the Soviet Union, a country his forefathers fought to preserve in
+of the Union of Soviet Socialist Republics (USSR), a country his forefathers

-different forms for several centuries.
-He sighed again and wiped dry the
+fought to preserve in different forms for several centuries.
+He sighed again

-moisture in his eyes that the sad reminiscence brought.
+and wiped dry the moisture in his eyes that the sad reminiscence was causing.

 “You have failed, Boris.
 You have failed in your political